shimazahabi/AirLineReservation/README.md

 Seat refers to available seats that are reduced by booking a ticket.

 Other Users:
-After creating your account as a new passenger, and sign in, the guidance menu options display as follows:
+After creating your account as a new passengerActions, and sign in, the guidance menu options display as follows:
 ```
 ::::::::::::::::::::::::::::::::::::::::
          PASSENGER MENU OPTIONS